Billy and Liah’s Romantic Swinton Park Estate Elopement, Masham

 A Swinton Park Estate Elopement, North Yorkshire.

-Maybe that’s a crap analogy but I think you get what I’m saying.
-And I think that’s why I love elopements and little weddings quite a bit.
-Most wedding days are frenetic, action packed and there’s always something happening in the next five minutes.
+Maybe that’s an awful analogy but I think you get what I’m saying.
+And I think that’s why I love elopements and little micro weddings quite a bit.
+Most wedding days are frenetic, action-packed and there’s always something happening in the next five minutes.
 We’ve got a schedule to keep to.
 Elopements are a bit more relaxed.
 A bit more intense, a bit more otherworldly.
 I dunno… I just like em ok?